 Dr. Julianne Adams Birt is a leading voice for women’s health.
-In her fourteenth year of practice, she is the founder and CEO of Radiant Women’s Health located outside of Atlanta, GA.
-She landed south from Harrisburg, PA to matriculate at Clark Atlanta University, taught high school science and health in the Atlanta Public Schools and then obtained her medical degree from Morehouse School of Medicine.
-As the first black female physician to graduate from Allegheny General Hospital’s ob/gyn residency program, she led as chief resident in her solo fourth year.
+In her seventeenth year of practice, she is the founder and CEO of Radiant Women’s Health in metro Atlanta.
+She landed south from Harrisburg, PA in 1991 to matriculate at Clark Atlanta University, taught high school science and health in the Atlanta Public Schools and then obtained her medical degree from Morehouse School of Medicine.
+She served as the solo chief resident and was the first black female physician to graduate from Allegheny General Hospital’s Ob/Gyn residency program in Pittsburgh, PA in 2005.

 Dr. Birt is a personable physician who has grown her practice exponentially serving women from Atlanta and its environs.
 She has a reputation of being an educator in the exam room.
 Her fervor for women’s health and notably female sexual health and dysfunction has brought her before the FDA and U.S. Congressmen advocating for sexual health equity for women.
 She has also served as an advisor and speaker for several pharmaceutical companies and has had the pleasure of presenting at national and international meetings.
 With an ongoing presence in local schools, churches and community forums, she formed Dr. Ju Delivers, her platform she uses “pushing wellness for women.”